 A note about high school funding: schools receive funding for students in a regular public education program until the student earns a high school diploma, regardless of the student’s age.
 The regulations are different, however, for special education funding.
 While schools continue receiving Basic Grant support for special education students, after students reach the age of 22, state and federal funding specifically earmarked for special education is no longer available.
 Other federal and state grants (e.g., Title I funds) also have age caps.

-Schools are encouraged to contact the IDOE's Office of School Finance at 317-232-0840 for specific guidance regarding per-pupil funding for charter schools.
-Schools may also wish to review the 2011-2013 Digest of Public School Finance in Indiana.
+Schools are encouraged to contact the IDOE’s Office of School Finance at 317-232-0840 for specific guidance regarding per-pupil funding for charter schools.
+The Office can also be contacted by visiting their website: http://doe.in.gov/idoe/finance.